Top of the page

 A pregnancy test can check if the hormone hCG is in your blood or urine.
 Your body makes this hormone when you are pregnant.
 Many women use home pregnancy tests to find out if they are pregnant.
 This care sheet focuses on a pregnancy test done in a doctor's office or clinic.

+This test will show if you are pregnant or not.
 A urine test checks if hCG is in your urine.
 A blood test can also measure the amount of hCG.
 If you are pregnant, your doctor will use the test results as a guide to care for you and your growing baby.

 You don't need to do anything before the test.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter D128 in the search box to learn more about "Pregnancy Test (HCG): About This Test."
+Enter D128 in the search box to learn more about "Pregnancy Test (HCG): About This Test".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.